erikbos/jellofin-server/README.md

 # Jellofin Server

-This is the Jellofin backend server.
+This is the Jellofin Media Server server.
 It support serving contents to clients using two different server APIs:

 1. Jellyfin API
 2. Notflix API

 ## Jellyfin API

 This server supports a subset of the [Jellyfin API](https://api.jellyfin.org/).
 Most (all?) of the collection and media library endpoints are implemented.
-Transcoding of contents is not supported.
+All contents is served as is.
+Transcoding of contents is not supported and is not foreseen to be added.

 ### Tested clients